-Dear John and Stepan, Thank you for submitting the document we requested regarding your response to the July 2013 DOE review of HPS and Thank you for submitting the document and are generally pleased with the efforts you are making to address updating your run plans.
+Dear John and Stepan, Thank you for submitting the document we requested regarding your response to the July 2013 DOE review of HPS and updating your run plans.
 We have studied your document and are generally pleased with the efforts you are making to address the comments from the review panel.
-The full rate test of abertonics and DAG is still to come, but we would like to involve the comments from the review panel.
-The full rate test of abertonics and DAG is still to come, but we would like to involve personnel from the JLab experimental physics division to review and monitor your progress in this area.
+The full ratio and the state of the state of the state of the state of the state the comments from the review panel physics division to review and monitor your progress in this area.
+Rolf and Volker will be in personnel from the JLab experimental physics division to review and monitor your progress in this area.
 Rolf and Volker will be in contact with you about this.